OpenAiTx/OpenAiTx/projects/mini-software/MiniExcel/README-en.md

 }
 ```

-#### Q. When exporting Excel, why is an empty Excel with no title generated when the value is empty?
+#### Q. Why is an empty Excel with no title generated when the value is empty during export?

-Because MiniExcel uses a logic similar to JSON.NET to dynamically get the type from values to simplify API operations, the type cannot be known without data.
-You can check [issue #133](https://github.com/mini-software/MiniExcel/issues/133) for more details.
+Because MiniExcel uses logic similar to JSON.NET to dynamically get the type from values to simplify API operations, the type cannot be known without data.
+You can check [issue #133](https://github.com/mini-software/MiniExcel/issues/133) for understanding.

 ![image](https://user-images.githubusercontent.com/12729184/122639771-546c0c00-d12e-11eb-800c-498db27889ca.png)

-> Strongly-typed & DataTable will generate headers, but Dictionary will still generate an empty Excel.
+> Strong type & DataTable will generate headers, but Dictionary will still generate an empty Excel

-#### Q. How to stop foreach when a blank row is encountered?
+#### Q. How to stop foreach when encountering a blank row?

 MiniExcel can be used with `LINQ TakeWhile` to stop the foreach iterator.